flavinooliver/javascript-course/git-commands.md

     - `add .` - Add all files and folders from current terminal path.
 - `commit` - Insert a message to all staged files.
     - `commit -m "TEXT HERE"` - Insert a simple message into commit.
+-`status` - return the status from all files.
+- `restore` - Restore file to latest older version.
+    - `restore --staged` - Restore file to unstaged version